adeabujade/Hotel-Topology/README.md

 </p>
 <p>
 <h2>2.
 VLAN Configuration</h2>

 Unique VLANs were assigned to each department to ensure logical separation and enhance security.
 The VLANs were configured as follows:

-First Floor:
+Third Floor:

-VLAN 10: Reception
+VLAN 10: IT

 interface range FastEthernet0/1-10